CheesySteve/first-one/lab8/README.md

 #### Executive Summary
+This week we are learning about Databases, SQL, and ethical and legal implications.
+We will learn about various databases and database models.
+We will also learn about some of the ethical and legal implications of IT.
 #### Data, Information and Knowledge
 ###### Relational Data
 Data are raw bits of information without context.
 Information is just data with context.
 Knowledge is taking the information, and analyzing it to make decisions.